alter5/citygo-frontend-angular/README.md

 ```

-For the trip itinerary, destinations are typed into the below input fields, and can be reordered by dragging and dropping them
+For the trip itinerary, destinations are typed into input fields, which are draggable to be reordered.

 ![image](https://github.com/alter5/city-go/assets/36527069/04ecf94e-4fa0-4335-a6e3-75bc9b1a2a38)